nunogois/booksearch-react-vite-api/README.md

 Added a lot of comments to the code to explain my thought process.

+## Known Bugs

+It seems like there's an issue with the totalItems property in the response from the Google Books API: https://stackoverflow.com/questions/7266838/google-books-api-returns-json-with-a-seemingly-wrong-totalitem-value - It returns seemingly random results for each page.
+Because of that, pagination might break at any moment.
+That's one of the reasons I limited pagination to 10 pages max.

 ## Getting Started

 1. Clone the repo: `git clone https://github.com/nunogois/booksearch-react-vite-api.git`;